 Another December 2017 article published in the International Journal of Research in Exercise physiology showed similar results.

 After an eight-week study on 45 men and women, the participants who exercised wearing a sauna suit showed significantly greater improvements in V̇O2max, body mass index, body fat percentage, blood glucose, fat oxidation and resting metabolic rate.
-The study concluded that heat stress induced by a sauna suit might be beneficial for those who are overweight or obese.
+The study concluded that heat stress induced by a sauna suit might be beneficial for those who have overweight or obesity.

 Again, be sure to receive proper training, guidance and supervision before ever attempting to use a sauna suit.